NeViRAIDE/neviraide/README.md

 ## Installation
 Make sure that all dependecies are installed.
 ###  Auto
+!!!
+THIS TIME INSTALL SCRIPT NOT READY.
+I TRY TO MAKE INSTALLATION MORE COMFORTABLE, SO I WILL REWRITE INSTALLATION SCRIPT TO GO LANGUAGE.
+IF YOU WANT TO TRY HTIS CONFIG USE MANUAL INSTALLATION

 To quick install my vision of neovim (calls NEVIRAIDE) you may download install script and rin it!

 **[Install script](https://github.com/RAprogramm/NEVIRAIDE/blob/golangIDE/install.sh)** - to download it right click and "Save Link As..."

 ### Manual
+1. Install dependecies
-1. Clone this repository.
+2. Clone this repository.
 3. Delete ~/.config/nvim (if exist)
-2. Rename it (from "NEVIRAIDE" to "nvim").
+4. Rename it (from "NEVIRAIDE" to "nvim").
-4. Move our renamed folder to ~/.config
+5. Move our renamed folder to ~/.config
 ___

 ### Used plugins